Woman arrested at Sarah Everard vigil ‘almost cried’ at Cressida Dick departure

 A woman whose photo went viral after her arrest at a vigil for Sarah Everard has said she “almost cried” when she heard Dame Cressida Dick had resigned as Metropolitan Police Commissioner.

-Patsy Stevenson was thrust into the limelight when police pinned her to ground during her arrest at the vigil on March 13 in south London for Ms Everard, who had been kidnapped while walking walking home before being raped and murdered by a serving Met officer.
+Patsy Stevenson was thrust into the limelight when police pinned her to ground during her arrest at the vigil in south London on March 13 for Ms Everard, who had been kidnapped while walking home before being raped and murdered by a serving Met officer.

 As well as its handling of the case, the force has also faced a barrage of criticism over its policing of the vigil which saw women bundled to the ground and arrested for breaching Covid-19 laws.

-In a Sunday Times interview published on the first anniversary of her publicly-documented arrest, the 28-year-old Ms Stevenson said she “stopped in the street and almost cried” when she heard the commissioner had resigned.
+In a Sunday Times interview, the 28-year-old Ms Stevenson said she “stopped in the street and almost cried” when she heard the commissioner had resigned.

 She said: “I thought, thank God.
 Not only has she presided over a force where systemic misogyny and racism has been allowed to thrive, she’s failed to ensure the perpetrators are prosecuted.